UBC-CIC/Student-Connect-App/docs/DataAggregationArchitecture.md

   This makes sure any small change to a document on the website is accurately reflected into Elasticsearch, and hence the recommendation feeds as well

+* Hence to add a new data source, the following are simply added
+    - A new Cloudwatch Time-Based Event based on the frequency with which the data should be grabbed
+    - A new Parameter Store parameter to save the last query date for this particular data source
+    - A Data Parser Lambda to parse the categorised data from a website or API.
+It is connected to the central S3 for long-term data archival and error logging
+    - A DynamoDB Table to store the intermediate results before it is compared with the upto date data in the ESHashTable and Elasticsearch
+    - The Document Hasher Lambda is simply updated to include the name of the new DynamoDB table and include it in Elasticsearch

 ## Database Schemas
 <hr>